 But I thought this was about the Moon:

-If you are intently looking for prompts that relate to the moon cycles or any form of lunar wisdom…sorry, no.
+If you are intently looking for prompts that relate to the moon cycles or any form of lunar wisdom…sorry.

-We regard the moon as metaphor — a reminder of perspective, of vantage, flipping the narrative… (plus a dash of humility in realizing our own relative insignificance.)
+The moon is a metaphor; it’s a reminder of perspective, of vantage, flipping the narrative…plus a dash of humility in realizing our own relative insignificance.

 ETC:

-More about Moon Lists may be accessed on our website here.
+More about Moon Lists may be accessed here.

 You may follow on Instagram here.